 Cost management consists of four processes.
 Three of the processes belong to the planning group, and the other belongs to the monitoring and controlling group.
 Cost management is important to the company bottom line because constantly going over budget will not only eat profit margins, but could also damage client relationships due to extra costs and project delays.

-When procurement professionals take the time to master cost management, they can help ensure their organisation remains competitive beyond cost, but also in preparation to anticipate and proactively address customer needs.
+When procurement professionals take the time to master cost management, they can help ensure their organization remains competitive beyond cost, but also in preparation to anticipate and proactively address customer needs.

 The Cost Management Process